mrthomware/1.Projects/Simple_Calculator_Project/Simple_Calculator_Project_PM/9.Notes and Reflections/Task Updates.md

 This format helps in keeping a clear and organized record of each task's progress, changes, and current requirements.
 Regular updates using this format will ensure that all team members and stakeholders of Simple_Calculator_Project are well-informed about where tasks stand and what resources are needed to move forward.

 ---
-Here's how you might structure task updates for the Simple_Calculator_Project based on the provided template:
+# Applied to the Simple Calculator Project

 ---

-## Task Updates for Simple_Calculator_Project
+# Task Updates for Simple_Calculator_Project

 ### Task Name 1: **Core Logic Development**
 - **Progress and Changes**: